uxtely/ops-utils/location-server/README.md

 didn't fail; so you can check for that too (if you missed the banners).

 ### Temporary dummy files
-These files are just to allow the jails to boot fine during the installation.
+These files are just to allow the jails to boot up without issues during the installation.
 - `nginx_j` **needs** TLS certificates
   - put them in `jails_j/usr/local/DistBundles/certs/` (see [nginx.conf](./jails/nginx_j/usr/local/etc/nginx/nginx.conf))
 - `node_j` has a temp `main.js`